Neonatal Nurse Practitioner: Job Information and Requirements

 Master of Science in Nursing (MSN)

-Aspiring neonatal nurses may complete an MSN focusing on neonatal nursing.
+Aspiring neonatal nurses also need to complete an MSN focusing on neonatal nursing.
 To be eligible, programs may require applicants to have at least one year of experience in nursing.
 Once enrolled, students take courses in developmental physiology, advanced neonatal assessment and neonatal pharmacotherapeutics, as well as complete clinical practicums with newborns and infants under the supervision of medical professionals.

 Alternatively, registered nurses who already hold an advanced nursing degree can earn a post-master's NNP certificate.
-In addition to the appropriate education, employers also may require that neonatal nurse practitioners be credentialed by a professional organization and certified in neonatal resuscitation.
+In addition to the appropriate graduate education, nurse practitioners typically need to obtain specialized certification in order to work as advanced practice registered nurses.

 Neonatal nurse practitioners must be diligent and fast acting since their response can be critical to the life of a newborn.
 Communication skills are beneficial to NNPs as they educate families about neonatal, intensive and postpartum care.
 They must also be emotionally resolute as their jobs can come with the negative effects of losing patients who were under their care.